jacobqqqq/bigbelly-forecasting/README.md

 | LOW | Curve estimate > 5 days — no collection needed this week |

 Conditions evaluated in priority order top to bottom.

+## Acknowledgments

+This project was completed as part of IND ENG 180 (Industrial Engineering Capstone) at UC Berkeley.
+We thank Samantha Bunke (Zero Waste Specialist, Cal Zero Waste) for providing data access and operational guidance, and Professor Candace Yano for advising the project.